KenKundert/emborg/doc/configuring.rst

 An alternative to :ref:`excludes`.
 You can list your excludes in one or more files, one per line, and then specify the file or files using the *exclude_from* setting.
-The value of *exclude_from* may either be a string or a list of strings.
+The value of *exclude_from* may either be a multi-line string, one file per line, or a list of strings.
 The string or strings would be the paths to the file or files that contain the list of files or directories to exclude.
-If given as relative paths, they are relative to the ``~/.config/emborg`` directory.
+If given as relative paths, they are relative to :ref:`working_dir`.
+These files are processed directly by *Borg*, which does not allow ``~`` to represent users' home directories, unlike the patterns specified using :ref:`patterns`.

 .. _include: